VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Experiments

 \subsubsection{Implementation Details}

 In our experiments, we use the MAE-base model (112M) as the visual backbone.
-For the normalizing flow, the default batch size is set to 128 and is reduced by half when out-of-memory (OOM) errors occur.
+For the Normalizing Flow Module, the default batch size is set to 128 and is reduced by half when out-of-memory (OOM) errors occur.
 We use $\tanh$ as the activation function because its smooth and bounded nature helps maintain numerical stability, and set the number of flow layers $N$ to 3 by default.
-Unless otherwise specified, all datasets are trained for 5 epochs with a learning rate of 0.005.

-We reimplement and run DADA, Timer, CALF, GPT4TS, MtsCID, and CAROTS using their publicly available optimal parameter settings to ensure a fair comparison.
-For the remaining baseline models, we report the results from TAB\cite{qiu2025tab}.

-All experiments are conducted on a single NVIDIA A800 GPU with 40 GB of memory to minimize the influence of platform-related factors.
+For each dataset, we follow the train/test split reported in Table~\ref{tab:data}.
+Following the standard unsupervised TSAD setting, the training split is used for model fitting and is assumed to contain normal data only, while the labeled test split is used only for final evaluation.
+We adopt a fixed-budget training strategy, where all models are trained for 5 epochs with a learning rate of 0.005, without using any validation set for early stopping, model selection, or hyperparameter tuning.
+All experiments are conducted on a single NVIDIA A800 GPU with 40 GB of memory.